 2016 Environmental Monitoring Advisory Group on Pesticides (EMAG-Pest) report

-A SETAC advisory group on post-registration studies and monitoring data for an evaluation of environmental effects of Plant Protection Products
+A SETAC interest group on post-registration studies and monitoring data for an evaluation of environmental effects of Plant Protection Products.

 Monitoring and post-registration studies, in the context of the environmental impact of Plant Protection Products (PPP) or pesticides, investigate the fate and/or effects of PPP, i.e., active substances and/or their relevant degradation products in/on the environment, under realistic conditions for their use in crop protection.
 There is an increasing need for such investigations throughout Europe that is identified during the decision making process for PPP (Directive 91/414/EEC and its related updating Regulation 1107/2009/EC) either as an outcome of the risk assessment as a way to address the remaining uncertainties or as a means to check the efficacy of risk mitigation measures accompanying the placement on the market.
 Under Directive 2009/128/EC, monitoring data might be used in connection with relevant risk indicators.